derkoe/quarkus-htmx-todos/README.md

-# Todo App in Quarkus
+# Todo App in Quarkus with Hotwire